asig/cbm-font-editor/README.md

 # CBM Font Editor

-CBM Font Editor is a little tool that allows you modify fonts for a wide range of Commodore home computers, and to store your creations as binary files (in plain and 'prg' format), as BASIC programs or as source code for the cbmasm cross-assembler.
+CBM Font Editor is a little tool that allows you to modify fonts for a wide range of Commodore home computers, and to store your creations as binary files (in plain and 'prg' format), as BASIC programs, or as source code for the cbmasm cross-assembler.

 To get you started, you need a 2k Commodore font in binary format, which you can get for example at [zimmers.net](http://www.zimmers.net/anonftp/pub/cbm/firmware/characters/).